The Place

 ...and its Inhabitants

-Dominika Spetsmann, your innkeeper, is a semi-retired education executive and serial entrepreneur who began writing a few years ago – and never looked back.
-Her first novel, Flux, was nominated as a finalist in the William Faulkner Creative Writing Competition and her essays are gathering praise as well.
-To Le Vatout she brings her unconditional love of people and her joy in cooking for them, infusing the flavors of her childhood in Germany with the zest of her life.
+Her first novel, Flux, was nominated as a finalist in the William Faulkner Creative Writing Competition and she's now knee-deep into her second, based on the life of her grandmother and her three daughters.
+To Le Vatout she brings her unconditional love of people and her joy in cooking for them, mingling the flavors of her childhood in Germany with the zest she's used to tackle her life.

-Linda Mahoney, resident artist, has been a fine arts photographer for almost forty years, that is when she’s not growing things, inside or out.
-Her lyrical landscapes and curious still lifes are in the collection of many museums.
-Linda's luminous silverprints grace the house; along with her quirky sculptures and assemblages they’re invitations to see beyond the obvious.
-Finally freed from the spatial constraints of the city, she’s already begun to release her magic onto the garden, turning it into a creative experience that changes every day.
+Her lyrical landscapes and curious still lifes are in the collection of many museums and Linda's luminous silverprints grace the house.
+Along with her quirky sculptures and assemblages they’re invitations to see beyond the obvious.
+Freed from the spatial constraints of the city, she’s now releasing her magic onto the garden, turning it into a creative experience that changes every day.

-Home | The Place | The Rooms | Midcoast Maine | Reservations
+Home | The Place | The Rooms | The Food | Midcoast Maine | Specials | Contact | Reservations

 Le Vatout | 218 Kaler's Corner | Waldoboro, ME 04572 | (207) 832-5150 | info@levatout.com